pytest-dev/pytest-play/README.rst

   in pytest command line for filtering scenarios to be executed thanks to marker expressions like ``-m "marker1 and not slow"``

-* ``test_data``, enables parametrization of arguments for a json scenario.
-For example if test data provides 2 json objects, your test scenario will be executed twice
+* ``test_data``, enables parametrization of your decoupletd test data and let you execute the same scenario many times.
+For example the example above will be executed twice (one time with "foo" username and another time with "bar")

 New options will be added in the next feature (e.g., skip scenarios, xfail, xpass, etc).